hazelcast/hazelcast-client-protocol/README.md

 * Note that for parameters of fixed size types (see `FixSizedTypes` in [currently supported types](binary/__init__.py)) `nullable` property is ignored. `UUID` is always nullable while other fixed size types (`boolean`, `byte`, `int`, `long`) cannot be made nullable.

+An example quick guide for many of the steps involved with using custom types is [here](custom-types-quick-guide.md).